microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/site-creation.md

-# Create a site to upload photos
+# Create a Site to Upload Photos

 [Prerequisite: Getting started with Flask](./flask.md)

-Now we're ready to start creating our Flask application.
-We're going to begin by cloning the starter, then creating a virtual environment and installing the necessary components.
-Then we'll explore the starter, and see what we're going to be building.
+Now we're ready to create our Flask application.
+We'll begin by cloning the starter, then creating a virtual environment and installing the necessary components.
+Next, we'll explore the starter and see what we're going to be building.

 ## Create a directory